-Ms. Clermont currently serves as Acting Executive Director after serving as Smith Center’s Deputy Director for over ten years.
-While serving as Acting Executive Director, she will continue to oversee the operations, administration, and finances of Smith Center and manage all human resources for the organization.
-Michelle has worked in the integrative health and nonprofit industry for twenty-five years and has broad experience in all aspects of nonprofit management including: strategic planning; senior leadership, vision and strategy; finance management and sustainability; staff development and team building; and board communication.
+Ms. Clermont has served as Deputy Director for over ten years.
+Michelle served as Acting Executive Director during Smith Center’s Executive Leadership transition.
+Michelle oversees operations, finance, and grant development for Smith Center, manages human resources and legal/business, and serves on the leadership/Management Team for the organization.
+Michelle has worked in the integrative health and nonprofit industry for over twenty-five years and has broad experience in all aspects of nonprofit management including: strategic planning; senior leadership, vision and strategy; finance management and sustainability; staff development and team building; and board communication.
 Prior to Smith Center, she managed a local international nonprofit that works to integrate healthcare by educating healthcare providers in mind-body medicine, integrative cancer care, and nutrition.
 Prior to her nonprofit work, she helped to integrate, manage, and grow two DC metro area healthcare clinics after starting her career in the mental health field.
 Michelle graduated from George Washington University with a BA in International Affairs with a Latin American Studies concentration, a secondary field of Psychology, and a minor in Spanish.
-She grew up in a family of ten children, seven of whom were adopted internationally, and her family hosted over thirty international medical foster children during and post their medical care in the United States.
+She grew up in a family of ten children, seven of whom were adopted internationally, and her family hosted over thirty international medical foster children during their care in the United States.
 Michelle studied ballet for over thirty-eight years and actively practices Pilates.
-She has extensive experience with yogic philosophy, energy medicine, nutrition, and living a holistic life-style.
-She is also extremely passionate about creating healthy, great-tasting, allergen-free, vegan foods.
-Michelle and her husband, jazz guitarist Dan Leonard, live in Northern Virginia with their active and beautiful toddler son Jamie.
+She has extensive experience with yogic philosophy, energy medicine, nutrition, crystal healing, and living a holistic life-style.
+She is also extremely passionate about creating great-tasting, healthy, allergen-free, vegan foods.
+Michelle and her husband, jazz guitarist Dan Leonard, live in Northern Virginia with their beautiful and active toddler son Jamie.

 Casey Bauer – Development Coordinator